What do they want?

-As the father of three, the stepfather of one, and the bus driver of 60 urchins, it’s a question I’ve asked myself many times.
+As the father of three, the stepfather of one, and the bus driver of 60 urchins, it’s a question I’ve asked myself that question many times.

-I know why kids are on my bus.
+I certainly know why kids are on my bus.

 (This blog is based on actual events, though names, places and some personal details have been changed to protect the innocent as well as the guilty and avoid libel suits.)

 I also know that many want to sit in the back of the bus where they have a better chance of getting away with all kinds of ungodly mischief.
 Some want to stick their arms and heads out the windows and hoot at the people on the street.
 They all probably want me to stop at McDonald’s and Dunkin Donuts.
 I get asked to do it quite often.